-Tronox's rights to the Anadarko Litigation, including Tronox's rights to any relief awarded in the litigation, were contributed to the litigation trust pursuant to the settlement for the benefit of the Governments and Tronox's tort claimants and certain non-governmental environmental claimants (collectively, the "tort claimants").
-The litigation trust, funded with $25 million of the $270 million of up-front cash provided by Tronox under the settlement, is governed by a separate agreement.
-The litigation trust provides that the Governments and the tort claimants receive 88 percent and 12 percent, respectively, of Tronox's interest in the Anadarko Litigation.
+Tronox's rights to the Anadarko Litigation, including Tronox's rights to any relief awarded in the litigation, were contributed to a litigation trust pursuant to the settlement for the benefit of the governments and Tronox's tort claimants and certain non-governmental environmental claimants (collectively, the "tort claimants").
+The litigation trust, funded with $25 million of the $270 million of up-front cash provided by Tronox under the bankruptcy settlement, is governed by a separate agreement.
+The litigation trust provides that the ERTs/governments and tort claimants receive 88 percent and 12 percent, respectively, of Tronox's interest in the Anadarko Litigation.

 Download the Anadarko Litigation Trust Agreement.

-Sites contaminated by Tronox and its predecessor companies that were not owned by Tronox during or prior to the bankruptcy also receive funding pursuant to the settlement agreement.
-In addition, a portion of the $270 million of up-front cash resolve the Governments' various claims for past costs, natural resource damages, and penalties relating to Tronox-owned and non-owned sites.
-The initial funding levels and the Anadarko Litigation percentage payouts for each such site, combining separate recoveries by the Governments for a particular site, are set forth in the table below in alphabetical order by the state in which the sites are located.
+Sites contaminated by Tronox and its predecessor companies that were not owned by Tronox during or prior to the bankruptcy also received funding pursuant to the bankruptcy settlement.
+In addition, a portion of the $270 million of up-front cash resolved the governments’ various claims for past costs, natural resource damages, and penalties related to Tronox-owned and non-owned sites.
+The initial funding levels and the Anadarko Litigation percentage payouts for each such site, combining separate recoveries by the governments for a particular site, are set forth in the table below in alphabetical order by the state in which the sites are located.